Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 Trip Cancellation

 Trip cancellation insurance provides reimbursement of non-refundable program expenses in the event that an illness or injury prevents you or your traveling companion from going on your journey.
 It also protects you if a family member or business partner of you or your traveling companion has an illness or injury that prevents you from going on the trip.
-Coverage also is effective for many other listed causes.
+Coverage is also effective for many other listed causes.

 Trip Interruption